brh55/generator-spark-bot/README.md

 ```

 ## Commands
+> A command sub-generator [yo spark-bot:command] is soon to come

 Commands will instruct the bot on when and how to respond to particular contextual triggers.

 To add a command, simply add a `.js` file within the commands directory.
 When the bot is initializing, commands will automatically register with Flint at runtime.